bitvalo34/personal-portfolio/README.md

 # personal-portfolio
-Portfolio for personal information of Erwin Arévalo and Adrian Romero.
+Portfolio of Erwin Arévalo and Adrian Romero.
+This repository contains the code for our personal portfolio webpage.